WordExplain

 In a space of about 25 pages, Pettegrew introduces the Covenants and the founders of Covenant Theology.
 He begins the discussion in this manner:

 Though there is much in Reformed theology to be appreciated, Reformed theologians retained the state-church and supersessionism.
 But they also began to reformulate, step by step, supersessionism into a theological system that eventually became known as covenant theology.
-In covenant theology, supersessionism was codifed, and Israel was in effect covered over by three theological covenants (p.
+In covenant theology, supersessionism was codified, and Israel was in effect covered over by three theological covenants (p.
 78).

 Pettegrew continues,